dpwm/typespec/README.md

  * Deserialization
  * Defaults

-Works with records, tuples and arbitrary (custom) types using easy-to-write converters.
+Typespec works with records, tuples and arbitrary (custom) types using easy-to-write converters.

-## Motivation

-This library came about on a personal project that saw the benefits of OCaml for systems programming and bucklescript for frontend programming, but resulted in a large amount of time being spent in writing serializers and de-serializers.
+Type specifications are fully composable and are designed to be easy to understand.

 ## Usage